 Theory of complexity reveals patterns of evolution in complex self-organizing systems, thus attempting to construct a new evolutionary holism.
 Holistic is the very way of analyzing complex systems and determining possible ways of their evolution.
 After all, to describe the complex, it is necessary to reduce it in some way to the simple and establish the dynamic characteristics of the system’s evolution as a whole.
 Theory of complexity investigates and studies the laws of correct assembly of a complex evolutionary whole from parts, the construction of different types of complex structures from simple ones.
 It is as if the usual principle of superposition is violated: the sum of partial solutions is not the solution of the equation.
 The whole is no longer equal to the sum of its parts.
 The traditional principle of holism, “the whole is greater than the sum of its parts,” is essentially supplemented.
 The whole is neither larger nor smaller than its parts: it is qualitatively different from the parts that comprise it.

 As already noted, holism in the theory of complexity is evolutionary in nature.
 Structures of different ages, different stages of development are combined in a complex structure.
 The principles of combining such differently-aged structures into a more complex one are revealed.
-The first of the principles of combining such different structures is that the synthesis of simple into one complex ones occurs by establishing a common rate of their evolution.
+The first of the principles of combining such different structures is that the synthesis of simple into one complex one occurs by establishing a common rate of their evolution.
 How, then, can these structures fall into the same tempo world?
 The mechanism of synchronization of their rate of development is based on chaos, which manifests itself at the macro level in the form of dispersing processes of various kinds as an exchange of matter, energy, and information.

 A connection between atomicity and integral integrity

-A complex system can function stably if sufficient diversity of its elements, subsystems is maintained.
+A complex system can function stably if sufficient diversity of its elements, subsystems are maintained.
 Unity is built through diversity.
 Recall that Pythagoras taught that the one is the most complex.
 The theory of complexity reveals a deep connection between atomicity and integral integrity, their reversibility, and possible transformation into each other.
 On the one hand, the complex integrity of man or a coherent team can maintain its identity, it is unique and not reducible to other wholes, and in this sense, it is atomic.
 A human being is a unit coagulating the whole world within himself!
 On the other hand, anything or being, becoming an element of a complex system, acquires new systemic qualities.
-Having transformed, this begins to carry the nature of the whole, such as the natural environment, society, and family, etc., and thus becomes holistic.
+Having transformed, this begins to carry the nature of the whole, such as the natural environment, society, family, etc., and thus becomes holistic.

 Let us look at the connection between atomism, as a view of the discrete structure of all things characteristic of different cultures and eras, and holism.
 Atomism and holism are considered as two opposing but complementary approaches in the modern theory of complex self-organizing systems, also called the theory of complexity.
 Atomism is connected with consideration of nesting of complex world structures, their fractal organization, based on fragments of which self-similar spatial and temporal structures grow.
 The whole theory of complexity is permeated by holism, which has an evolutionary character.